chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

 * The ``specific heat`` parameter is the constant specific heat of the fluid in units of :math:`\text{Energy} \cdot \text{Temperature}^{-1} \cdot \text{Mass}^{-1}` .

 * The ``thermal conductivity model`` specifies the model used to calculate the thermal conductivity.
 At the moment, ``constant`` and ``linear`` thermal conductivity are available.
-For more details on the thermal conductivity models, see `Thermal conductivity models`_.
+For more details on the thermal conductivity models, see `Thermal Conductivity Models`_.

 * The ``thermal conductivity`` parameter is the thermal conductivity coefficient of the fluid with units of :math:`\text{Power} \cdot \text{Temperature}^{-1} \cdot \text{Length}^{-1}`.